Menopause is a gender equity issue that requires immediate action.

 • Create Menopause Inclusive Workplaces

 Supporting women through perimenopause and menopause must be a top priority as employers look to improve diversity, equity and inclusion.
-Too many women feel unsupported at work and data indicates that 1 in 10 leave the workforce because of unmanaged symptoms related to menopause.
+Too many women feel unsupported at work and data indicates that 1 in 10 may leave the workforce because of unmanaged symptoms related to menopause.
 Menopause may be the missing link to explain why more women aren’t breaking through the glass ceiling.